JoshuaKoh/async-werewolf/roles.md

 * **NIGHT ACTIVITY:** No

 You are just an ordinary [Villager](#villager) until you die.
 Once you are killed by any means, you become a Ghost and select a player to haunt!
 From that point on, the haunted player's vote counts twice.
 However, the extra vote is only revealed in circumstances where it matters such as creating or breaking a tie.
-The haunted player is not aware they are haunted and you are requied to abide by all other rules for being dead.
+The haunted player is not aware they are haunted and you are required to abide by all other rules for being dead.
 You are not considered "restless-dead"

 ### Shapeshifter
 * **TEAM:** Starts as Village